 How do I know when it's time to harvest honeycomb?

-When you see a lot of capped honey cells and notice honey oozing out, it's a clear sign that it's time to harvest the honeycomb.
-Trust your observation—those visual cues are key!
+When you see a lot of capped honey cells and notice honey oozing out, it's a clear sign that it's time to harvest.
+Those visual cues are your best guide.

 What tools do I need for honeycomb harvesting?

-For honeycomb harvesting, you'll need shears, a bee brush, a smoker, and protective gear.
-These tools will keep you safe and make the process smoother!
+You'll need shears, a bee brush, a smoker, and protective gear.
+These tools will keep you safe and make the process smoother.

 How can I calm bees during the harvesting process?

-Using a smoker is the best way to calm bees during harvesting.
-Just remember to handle them gently to keep things peaceful.
+Using a smoker is the best method.
+Handle bees gently and avoid sudden movements to keep things peaceful.

 What should I do with harvested honeycomb?